Nikon D1 vs Sony A5000

 Studio photographers will appreciate that the Nikon D1 (unlike the A5000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1 and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the D1 and the A5000 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the A5000 was followed by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D1 and A5000 can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Sony A5000 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D1 or the Sony A5000 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.